LiteLDev/Documentation-cpp/pages/en/02_quickstart.md

 ## Debug Your Plugin

-Open your Visual Studio and open your plugin folder, and VS will automatically configure cmake project.
+Open the directory of your plugin in Microsoft Visual Studio, and the project will be configured automatically.

-Then change Solution Explorer to cmake target view, and right click the project, then select Add Debug Configuration to create a launch.vs.json.
+Change **Solution Explorer** to CMake target view, right click on the project, and then select **Add Debug Configuration** to create `launch.vs.json`.

-Then modoify the projectTraget value to your BDS executable.
+Then modify the project target value to the BDS executable `bedrock_server_mod.exe`.

-Now you can use F5 to debug you plugin!
+Press F5 to debug you plugin.

 ## What's Next?